wso2/apk/test/postman-tests/README.md

 ## Using Postman Tests

-To use these postmen tests users need to install postmen in their local machines or integrate postman collections via Testkube.
-In this part of the document we will be discussing how to test product APIs with locally installed postment scripts.
+To use these postman tests users need to install postman in their local machines or integrate postman collections via Testkube.
+In this part of the document we will be discussing how to test product APIs with locally installed postman scripts.

-### Adding an Environment to Postmen
+### Adding an Environment to Postman

 An environment is a set of variables you can use in your Postman requests.
 You can use environments to group related sets of values together and manage access to shared Postman data if you are working as part of a team.